Tuition and Living Expenses

 Living Expenses

 Where should you start looking for housing near campus?
 Finding housing in the Washington Metropolitan area can be tricky; that's why we provide examples of where our graduate students live in Washington, D.C., and its surrounding areas.
-GW's Off-Campus Housing website is an excellent first step to finding housing options.
+Our GW Graduate Student Housing Guide and the GW's Off-Campus Housing website is an excellent first step to finding housing options.
 You can find listings for graduate students, and there are message boards and other resources to assist your search.

 See the top areas where students search for housing: